 Overall, I just really enjoy this feeling of accomplishing something and doing things that no one has ever done before.

-What does it feel like to perform in front of celebrities like Novak Djokovic or Maria Sharapova?!
+Speaking of...
+How does it feel to perform in front of all-time greats like Novak Djokovic or Maria Sharapova?!

 They were all super cool and incredibly nice to me.
 Honestly, I think, if they would run this whole industry, my path would be a lot easier. *smile* But for real, they all had a lot of appreciation for my skills.